mattvox/brickworks/README.md

 #### The most basic grid setup

-Creates a basic grid with one row and three columns.
-By default, Brickworks makes no assumptions when it comes to padding or margin.
-Without any props, you simply get the Flexbox defaults, with Grid representing a container, and the child Col components its items.
+Creates a grid with one row of equally-spaced columns.

 ```jsx
 import React, { Component } from 'react';